 - If it doesn’t, check if there is any driver CD that comes with your webcam or laptop.
 Insert the CD to manually install the driver.

 - Alternatively, you can try to search for the driver for your webcam if you know its brand and model on Google.

 - Make sure your antivirus software isn’t blocking your webcam from going live.

-- You can check this by temporary disabling your antivirus program, and check on the Camera app to see if it’s working.
+- You can check this by temporarily disabling your antivirus program and checking the Camera app to see if it’s working.

-- If antivirus is the culprit, whitelist or unblock your webcam in your antivirus program.
+- If the antivirus software is the culprit, whitelist or unblock your webcam in your antivirus program.

 You can also test your webcam directly on communication software such as Skype or Zoom app.
-If you have Skype, open it and go to Profile > Settings > Audio & Video.
-From there, you can see what your webcam sees, if it’s working properly.
+If you have Skype, open it, and go to Profile > Settings > Audio & Video.
+From there, you can see what your webcam sees if it’s working correctly.